Dr. and Mrs. H. G. Smith Homesteaded in 1870

 Pioneer Stories of the Pioneers of Fillmore and adjoining Counties title page

-Mrs. M. L. Roper of Fillmore County
+L. T. Mead of Fillmore County

 Pioneer Stories of the Pioneers of Fillmore and adjoining Counties title page